 Pizza can be a great lunchbox filler.
 Whether you use shop-bought or make your own pizzas using pitta bread or tortilla wraps, why not add some extra veg to help boost your child’s intake?
 Sliced tomato, sweetcorn, chopped peppers, and even frozen peas all work well and will give the pizza some appetising colour too.

 Making vegetables appealing doesn’t have to be time-consuming.
 Threading chopped vegetable pieces on skewers creates a fun way of exposing your child to vegetables.
 Raw peppers, cherry tomatoes (halved for the under 5’s), celery, cucumber, raw mushrooms and ready-to-eat beetroot all work well.
 Have a go at adding some new or unfamiliar veggies alongside ones that your child is already familiar with to increase exposure to new foods.
+Try our rainbow veggie kebabs, or Jamie Oliver's Greek veggie kebabs if you want to go a step further and cook some with fun flavours for a new texture and taste.

 Fruit and veg salad

 Combining veggies with your child’s favourite fruit in a fruit and veg salad combo can be a great way to expose them to more vegetables and add variety to their lunchbox.
 Cherry tomatoes, frozen peas, pepper slices, carrot sticks, tinned sweetcorn and sugar snap peas are great ideas for your fruit and veg salad.
+Why not try mixing pineapple & cucumber as in this salad, or add some strawberries to a spinach and avocado salad as in here to make it sweeter and more appealing to little eyes.

 Add veggies or salad items to sandwiches

 It might seem obvious but adding veg or salad to the good old sandwich or wrap should not be underestimated.
 Why not try grated carrot, spinach or lettuce leaves, cucumber or beetroot slices, pepper sticks or tinned sweetcorn alongside your usual fillings such as cheese, ham, hummus or tuna?
+How great do these crunchy carrot pittas sound?